On this page :

-Suncor’s oil sands operations are approved to return water back to the Athabasca River.
-Wastewater discharges are closely monitored by Suncor and reported to government regulators.
+Our oil sands operations are approved to return water back to the Athabasca River.
+We closely monitor wastewater discharges and report to government regulators.

-Suncor recognizes the importance of ongoing aquatic monitoring of the Athabasca River.
+We recognize the importance of ongoing aquatic monitoring of the Athabasca River.
 Management reviews the impact of water use and water quality as part of a regular risk review.
-Further, Suncor recognizes the importance of preserving the health of the Athabasca River.
-The river provides habitat for many species of fish and other aquatic organisms and feeds into Lake Athabasca.
-It is also a source of water for the industry itself.
+Further, we recognize the importance of preserving the health of the Athabasca River.
+The river provides habitat for many fish species and other aquatic organisms and feeds into Lake Athabasca.
+It is also a water source for the industry.

-We will continue to closely monitor our own operations to ensure we meet or exceed existing and future water quality standards and environmental monitoring requirements, including supporting a recent joint move by the Alberta and Canadian governments to strengthen environmental monitoring of the oil sands region.
+We closely monitor our operations to ensure we meet or exceed existing and future water quality standards and environmental monitoring requirements, including supporting a recent joint move by the Alberta and Canadian governments to strengthen environmental monitoring of the oil sands region.

 The Joint Canada-Alberta Implementation Plan for Oil Sands Monitoring

 In 2012, the Government of Canada and the Government of Alberta launched the Joint Canada-Alberta Implementation Plan for Oil Sands Monitoring.
 The plan, to be jointly managed by the two governments, strengthens existing environmental monitoring programs for air, water, land and biodiversity in the oil sands region.

 By the time the plan is fully implemented over three years:

 - the number of sampling sites will be higher and over a larger area

 - the number and types of parameters being sampled will increase